CURRICULA

 ELECTRICAL ENGINEERING

-It focuses on topics in analog and digital microelectronics for detector readout, sensor networks and detectors, electrodynamics, magnetism, radiation-hardened electronics, radio frequency electronics for detectors, power electronics for detectors, electronics for control systems, diagnostics and safety of accelerators and detectors, and radio communication systems.
+It focuses on analog and digital microelectronics applied to detector readout, sensor networks, and detection systems, as well as on electrodynamics, magnetism, radiation-hardened electronics, radio-frequency and power electronics for detectors, electronics for control, diagnostics and safety systems of accelerators and detectors, and radio communication technologies.

 DETECTORS, LASERS, AND OPTICS